luandretta/network/README.md

 ### Colour Scheme

 The design is quite simple to not disctract the users.
 The CSS variables were used to easily update the global colour scheme by changing only one value, instead of everywhere in the CSS file.
+The red color was used only on Delete Button to call attention.

 | Color             | Hex                                                                |
 | ----------------- | ------------------------------------------------------------------ |